Ahmed-Ismail-M/Bit68/README.md

 # SimpleApp
 ## About The Project
-A simple app that register users and enable them to create products
+A simple app that register users and enables them to create products

 ### Built With
 * Python